Applications for the 2019 IT Graduate Program have now closed.

 * Please note: the months listed below are indicative and may vary between departments, depending on the recruitment processes of individual business areas.

-Register your interest on the Queensland Government Graduate Portal and nominate Information Technology as one of your preferences.
+Register your interest on the Queensland Government Graduate Portal.

 Stage 2: Testing (August*)

 All eligible registered candidates will be asked to participate in cognitive and work based testing.
 The test results last for one year and will apply to any other requests you receive to do the same test/s for other graduate roles.

 At this stage, you must nominate two preferences for jobs (graduate roles).
 In 2019, the top four roles that our departments were looking to fill were cyber security, network support, ICT generalist and business analyst.